Roina-Shin/google-cloud-study/GKE-Study/Cluster.md

 2. Enable the Kubernetes API and click create cluster.

-3. Google's default cluster creation setting is set to Autopilot Cluster, but we want to create a Standard Cluster, so switch to the Standard Cluster if you are not already in the creation page.
+3. Google's default cluster creation setting is set to Autopilot Cluster,but we want to create a Standard Cluster, so switch to the Standard Cluster if you are not already in the creation page.

 4. Leave almost all settings incluing Networking, Security, Metadata, etc. as dafault, but in the Nodes section, as it is for testing purposes, you can change the machine type, boot size, etc. to more economical options.

 5. Go ahead and create a cluster.